The Workhorse Truck You Can Still Buy Today for M939 5-Ton

 Parts Availability

-The Cummins engine and Allison transmission use components found in civilian trucks and equipment.
-Rockwell axles appear in numerous commercial applications.
-Even body-specific parts remain available through surplus channels and aftermarket suppliers.
+Cummins engine parts are at your local truck shop.
+Allison transmission components too.
+Rockwell axles appear in a million civilian applications.
+Even the military-specific body parts are available through surplus channels and aftermarket suppliers.

 Reasonable Size